priyansh-narang2308/auris/README.md

     usage && limits.chatMessages !== -1
       ?
 Math.min((usage.chatMessagesToday / limits.chatMessages) * 100, 100) //total number of chats that can be done in a meeting today
       : 0;

+## Using google calendar as well for checking if its connected or not